shyam-menon/AWS_AIEngineering/Utils/README.md

 # AI Usage and Billing Utilities

-This folder contains utilities to help you monitor and track your AI model usa### 6. `usage_examples.py` - Complete Usage Examplese and costs when working with AWS Bedrock.
+This folder contains utilities to help you monitor and track your AWS costs

 ## Overview